 The taste of each finished dish was rated based on mouthfeel, texture, and whether the dish presented a pleasing combination of flavors.

 Once a dish is prepared in a slow cooker, the unit is often moved to another location for serving, such as a table or buffet.

 We tested each unit for handle sturdiness, housing temperature, lid integrity, and whether liquids were prone to leak from the insert when moved.

 We also considered other features and functions.

-For example, some models include the ability to brown or sauté food before slow cooking.
+For example, some models include the ability to brown, sear, or sauté food before slow cooking.

 If you usually cook stews, soups, or beans, both round and oval slow cookers would suit your recipes.
 However, if you mainly use your slow cooker to prepare whole chickens, ribs, brisket, or other large cuts of meat, an oval shape would likely be the better option.

 It’s important to keep the lid on a slow cooker when you’re preparing a meal.
 A clear glass lid is best because it allows you to check the progress of your food without actually removing it.

 A slow cooker’s insert is the removable pot that you mix your ingredients in.

 Most inserts are made of ceramic or porcelain, but some slow cookers have a metal cooking pot.